 - Green Chile Enchilada Sauce.
 Depending on the brand you use, this can add some heat along with delicious flavor.

-- Low Carb Tortillas, OR for non low carb and keto use Corn Tortillas.
-Adds some texture to the dish.
+- Low Carb Tortillas, OR for non low carb and keto use Corn Tortillas - Adds some texture to the dish and is needed for this to be a true chicken enchilada meal.

-- Shredded Fiesta Blend Cheese.
+- Shredded Fiesta Blend, More Cheese.
 Is it really enchiladas without cheese?

 - Roma Tomatoes and Cilantro.
 For garnish.